-The Around the Mountain Circuit (AMC) is a challenging track that passes through forest, rivers and spectacular alpine scenery.
-High and low level options exist for some sections, with higher level options recommended for their scenery.
+The Around the Mountain Circuit s a challenging track that passes through forests, rivers and spectacular alpine scenery.
+High and lowlevel options exist for some sections, with higher level options recommended for their scenery.
 In winter conditions, high level tracks may be impassable due to snow.
 Lower level tracks are prone to tree windfalls and can be overgrown at times.

 The track is suitable for experienced trampers with backcountry experience and good navigation skills.
 You'll need to look carefully for track markers/poles in some places.
 Be prepared to backtrack in order to reorientate yourself.
 A good topographic map is essential for navigation.

 The western side of the mountain is prone to ongoing erosion and storm damage, with slips and treefalls common.
 Extra caution and awareness are required through these areas.

 Many streams are unbridged and can become impassable after heavy rain.

 North Egmont to Holly Hut